-The magnitude of metabolic stress response mirrors the extent of surgery3 4 and presumably contributes to the risk of developing post-operative complications.5 6 Early identification of patients at risk may improve outcomes, since measures to attenuate the surgical stress response and to reduce morbidity exist.7 albumin (Alb) is a maintenance protein that is rapidly downregulated by inflammatory signals.4 10 Preliminary data suggested that Alb level rapidly dropped after surgery and correlated to outcomes in esophageal, 11 oral cancer, 12 abdominal 4 pancreatic, 13 liver resection 14/ transplant 15 and cardiac 16 surgeries.
-However, prospective validation is missing, and Alb is not used to assess surgical stress or to predict outcomes.
+The magnitude of metabolic stress response mirrors the extent of surgery and presumably contributes to the risk of developing post-operative complications.
+Early identification of patients at risk may improve outcomes, since measures to attenuate the surgical stress response and to reduce morbidity exist.

 Although C reactive protein (CRP) and procalcitonin (PCT) have been proposed as predictors for adverse outcomes in colorectal surgery, they both display the critical limitation of slow kinetics.
-8 Ocnversely, serum
+Conversely, serum albumin (Alb) is a maintenance protein that is rapidly downregulated by inflammatory signals.
+Preliminary data suggested that Alb level rapidly dropped after surgery and correlated to outcomes in esophageal, oral cancer, abdominal pancreatic, liver resection / transplant and cardiac surgeries.
+However, prospective validation is missing, and Alb is not used to assess surgical stress or to predict outcomes.